-Alright, ladies, it’s time to make your bucket list!
-Now I am not going to say that cities like Rome, London and Paris are a waste of time.
+Alright, travel lovers, it’s time to make your bucket list of hidden gems of Europe!
+Now I am not going to say that cities like Rome, London, and Paris are a waste of time.

 I think there are several reasons why you should seek out lesser-known places in Europe before visiting the well-known ones.
 I’ve found the most popular cities are too big, too crowded, and wildly overpriced, and you can do better.

 For this post, I am going to create a fantastic solo female traveling bucket list full of places you may have never considered!

 So get a pen and paper and start manifesting your dream trip to these incredible destinations!

 Görlitz is a small town in Germany that lies just on the border of a Poland town called Zgorzelec.

 I stumbled upon Görlitz when I was living in Berlin and on a weekend trip to Dresden.

 This idyllic small town in Germany was made famous when it was the backdrop for the Wes Anderson film The Grand Budapest Hotel.

 Granada is located in the southeast of Spain, approximately 853km from Barcelona.